-**The Fire Program is hosting a post-fire webinar series starting October 1, 2020.
-For webinar information and webinar specific resources, visit the class guide.***
+**The Fire Program hosted a post-fire webinar series.
+For webinar information and webinar specific resources, visit the webinar guide.***

 If your property has been affected by wildfire, here is a guide to follow, After the Fire Flowchart".
 This will provide some organization to the process.
 Then, utilize this "After the Fire Checklist" to chart a course forward and modify to suit your needs.
 Don't have access to a printer?
 Open this fillable form right from your phone, "After the Fire Checklist - fillable."
 Remember, take photos and connect with your local resources.

 For a deeper dive into post-fire resources including a GIS interface so you can view severity maps, soils maps, and other valuable information for an individual tax lot for post-fire recovery planning, https://beav.es/afterthefire